donbrowne/magpie-gdp12/README.txt

   make install DESTDIR=/home/magpie/public_html/

+Alternatively, the user can edit the Makefile, and set the DESTDIR variable as desired.
+It defaults to the current working directory.

 This will copy the default database and puts it in the application database folder, builds the PML tools, and create the symlinks to
 django_magpie/magpie.wsgi and the resources/static and resources/media